-When can we expect the results for Trilogy 100/200 and other ventilator devices?
+When can we expect the next update on testing results, including Trilogy 100/200 and other ventilator devices?

 Philips Respironics continues with the remaining VOC and PM testing, as well as chemical evaluation and toxicological risk assessment for the Trilogy 100/200 (representing approximately 3% of the registered affected devices) and OmniLab Advanced Plus ventilator devices (representing approximately 2% of the registered affected devices), that contain a different type of PE-PUR foam than the first-generation DreamStation devices.
-Further testing is still ongoing and results are expected in the coming months.
+Further testing is ongoing.